People buy from people, not companies or brands.

 Moving on to move on up

 The sale coincided with my second resignation – from BT, but this time after five years.
 For a year before resigning I was doing my manager’s job, who was on maternity leave.
 People told me I was good in this role and soon accepted me as a junior manager.
 But then my boss returned and wanted her job back.

 HR summoned me to hear their plan.
 They said I must return to my previous, lower-paid role and bide my time until a suitable vacancy arose.
 I said that was not what I wanted, thought for a moment and then said I would have to consider leaving if that was all they could do.
 Nobody ever resigned from BT in those days, so a better offer didn’t arrive.
-They decided to call what they clearly thought was a bluff.
+They decided to call what they clearly thought was my bluff.

 For the second time, I walked away from a safe job, joining a small technology firm as its first PR executive.

 It was a calculated risk after BT, and I soon learned of financial irregularities between my new employer’s UK and Italian offices.
 They made me redundant after a year but paid me more than I was entitled to.
 This provided time to think about what to do next.

 I applied for jobs in London, where all the PR roles seemed to be.
 I returned from one interview (with Cable & Wireless plc), swearing that I’d never live and work in London after experiencing my first rush-hour tube journey.
 Then, a recruiter introduced me to the late Peter Weighill, a pipe-smoking, Harrow-educated former Harlequins rugby player.

-Peter was MD of Hammond & Deacon, a Covent Garden-based PR agency.
+Peter was MD of Hammond & Deacon Ltd, a Covent Garden-based PR agency.
 We got on well and he offered me an account executive role.
 Two years down the line, Peter and I left to start our own agency business with two colleagues.
 British Steel was our founding client!

 You can see the rest of my work life story over on LinkedIn.